 The research conducted in the MLC Research Centre focuses on the early twentieth-century modern literature and culture within a broad range of topics such as avant-garde literature and art, salon culture, visual culture, Modernism, including Canadian Modernism, modernist biography and life writing.
 We also investigate popular literary expressions, in particular the Canadian icon L. M. Montgomery, the role of nostalgic expressions during the modern ere, as well as contributing to preservation of Canadian women’s cultural heritage.
 Our mandate is also to make our research available to both the scholarly and the general public through exhibitions, publications, and outreach events.

 Our mandate is to research the literary and cultural production in the modernist era (from 1880 to 1940), to preserve and advance modernist women’s heritage and to promote modern Canadian heritage within an international context, and to advance our studies and outreach through digital culture innovations.

 The MLCRC (Modern Literature & Culture Research Centre) is honoured to be featured in a video by the Canada Foundation for Innovation (CFI).

-The Centre was launched in 2006 with generous support of the Canada Foundation for Innovation, the Ministry of Research and Innovation, and Ryerson University.
+The Centre was launched in 2006 with generous support of the Canada Foundation for Innovation, the Ministry of Research and Innovation, and Toronto Metropolitan University.
 Our Centre was designed by Bob Goyeche of the Toronto architecture firm Rounthwaite, Dick, and Hadley and built by Genivar.
+In the fall of 2021, the MLC Research Centre moved its operations to 415 Yonge Street, Suite 1802, installing some these architectural features in the new space.
+We work with the University on locating new space to house the MLC Gallery (currently still at 111 Gerrard Street).
 We continue to be supported by the Social Sciences and Humanities Research Council of Canada (SSHRC).